Unit 13b: Thermodynamics II: Reaction Thermochemistry

 In the previous unit we were discussing the heating and cooling of simple substances.
 Melting ice into water and then boiling the water into steam was a good example.

 In this unit, we are discussing the energy involved in chemical reactions.
 A good example is combining oxygen and hydrogen gases to form water and produce energy in a fuel cell.
-More dramatic examples are the Thermite and black powder reactions.
+More dramatic examples are the thermite and black powder reactions.
 An example from biochemistry is your body converting glucose (blood sugar) into energy.

 Topics